wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***LA MONEDA NUEVA***

-***An ordinary fellow with some first-hand knowledge of Argentina's "Moneda Nueva" ("New Money") once had something like this to say about it: "When the "Moneda Nueva" comes out, they change the number of zeroes and move the decimal point around."***
+***An ordinary fellow with some first-hand knowledge of Argentina's "Moneda Nueva" ("New Money") once put it like so: "When the "Moneda Nueva" comes out, they change the number of zeroes and move the decimal point around."***

 # ***THE HOMELESS DOLLAR.
 Part 3***